GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 ## Airsoft Workshop

 The Idea for this website came from my hobby.
 I am an airsofter and it is my biggest passion outside work.
-I got really envolved in the sport and have always looked at the idea of working more closely within the airsoft community and would like to provide a unique, bespoke service that offers spray painting, camoflauging of Realistic Imitation Firearms (RIFs).
-When i speak with fellow airsofters they always would like a way to stand out from the crowd and have unique equipment and that is where the airsoft workshop comes into play. from selling consumables and to offering high-end services such as maintainance and repairs.
+I got really involved in the sport and have always looked at the idea of working more closely within the airsoft community and would like to provide a unique, bespoke service that offers spray painting, camouflaging of Realistic Imitation Firearms (RIFs).
+When I speak with fellow airsofters they always would like a way to stand out from the crowd and have unique equipment and that is where the airsoft workshop comes into play. from selling consumables and to offering high-end services such as maintenance and repairs.

-click here to go to the deployed website: <a href="https://airsoft-workshop.herokuapp.com/" target="_blank"><b><i>"Airsoft Workshop"</i></b></a>
+click here to go to the deployed website: <a href="https://airsoft-workshop.herokuapp.com/" target="_blank">**"Airsoft Workshop"**</a>

 ![image](https://user-images.githubusercontent.com/72948843/205629357-1a4f2095-590a-47c1-b1c9-f8f89eba4c2f.png)